radical-cybertools/radical.repex.at/docs/source/pages/flexibleexecutionmodes.rst

 Flexible execution modes
 ************************

-Execution Strategies specify workload execution details and in particular the resource management details.
+REMD simulation corresponding to any of the two Replica Exchange Patterns can be executed in multiple ways.
+Execution Strategies specify simulation execution details and in particular the resource management details.
 These strategies differ in:

  **1.** MD simulation time definition: fixed period of simulation time (e.g. 2 ps)